lengpiseth/material-design-library/README.md

 ### Description
-A library that help developers creating their Android Application with Material Design.
+A library that helps developers creating their Android Application with Material Design.
 It offers a lot of Material Design classes easily to use like NavigationDrawerActivity that creates an Activity with a Material Design NavigationDrawer.